johnafish/johnafish.ca/notes/Study Tips.md

 I've always been smart, but I haven't always done very well in school.
 Especially in elementary and middle school, I struggled to fit my learning to a typical classroom environment.
 Throughout the years I have gradually developed a series of techniques that work well for me, allowing me to be succeed in school without sacrificing mental or physical health--my most important priorities.

-These strategies were what allowed me to get into a college like Harvard, and they helped me to earn a cumulative GPA of 4.0.
+These strategies were what allowed me to get into a college like Harvard, and do quite well there.
 This article, and the accompanying video, will be primarily geared towards studying in general (including general homework, tests, exams).
 A later video will cover more principles specifically geared towards exam and test review.

 ## 1. Right Body, Right Mind